ISDuBA/ISDuBA/docs/production_guide.md

 serve the contents of `web/`.

-For a quick start copy `example_isdubad.toml` to the folder where the application is conatined.
+For a quick start copy `example_isdubad.toml` to the folder where the application is contained.
 Configure the postgres and keycloak settings and rename the file to `isduba.toml`.
 The application can now be started.
 For exposing the application to the network it is recommended to use a TLS-terminating reverse proxy.

 ## Docker/Container setup

-This repo conatins an example docker compose setup.
+This repo contains an example docker compose setup.
 The isduba container is built for production usage.
 All other components are configured for ease of setup, it is recommended to use another configuration or setup own containers/server for production usage.